CatherineP37/project_5/README.md

 - As a store owner I can easily add new items to my store.

-- As a store owner I can edit product details.

 - As a store owner I can delete products from my store.

 ## Wireframes